-At Habitat, our vision is a world where everyone has a decent place to live.
+At Habitat for Humanity (HFH), their vision is a world where everyone has a decent place to live.
 This simple, basic concept resonates throughout every program, country, and family touched by Habitat's efforts.
-We are known as an international non-profit leader in providing housing solutions, whether it be building homes in areas affected by disasters in Thailand, working with local communities to develop microsaving programs for home improvement in the Philippines, or piloting solar cookers in Central America.
-To date, Habitat has helped to build or repair over 800,000 decent, affordable houses, serving more than 4 million people worldwide.
-This amazing work could not be accomplished without an excited, dedicated, and driven base of employees, volunteers, and partner families that make up our global "Habitat family."
+They are known as an international non-profit leader in providing housing solutions, whether it be building homes in areas affected by disasters in Thailand, working with local communities to develop microsaving programs for home improvement in the Philippines, or piloting solar cookers in Central America.
+To date, Habitat has helped to build or repair more than 800,000 decent, affordable houses, serving more than four million people worldwide.
+This amazing work could not be accomplished without an excited, dedicated, and driven base of employees, volunteers, and partner families that make up their global "Habitat family."

 Through Habitat for Humanity's tithe program, the more than 1,400 U.S. Habitat affiliates provide and promote housing solutions around the world.
 In fiscal year 2013, Habitat affiliates tithed $13 million to support the international mission.
 Through additional education and access to resources, we believe that this revenue will grow, thereby allowing Habitat's National Organizations (NOs) to serve even more families.
 The tithe also provides a powerful mechanism for community engagement with the NOs.
 The fellow will play a critical role in educating affiliates about global poverty issues and the work of NOs, thereby increasing affiliate commitment to the international mission.